Last Updated: September 19, 2020

 - Intracranial germ cell tumor, often occurring in the pineal region (extragonadal seminoma/dysgerminoma)

 - WHO grade II (pure germinoma) or grade III (syncytiotrophoblastic giant cells)

 - Associated with Down and Klinefelter syndromes and neurofibromatosis type 1 (NF-1)

 - Polygonal primitive germ cells and lymphocytic infiltrates are common microscopic features

 - Single or multiple tumors can occur

 - Multiple tumors are considered metastatic rather than synchronous in the United States

-- Children and young adults usually afflicted (90% <20 years)
+- Children and young adults usually afflicted (90% are <20 years old)

 - Marked male gender predilection (10–33:1) in pineal-region germinomas